Editorial Disclaimer

 4.7

-A good example is the Chase Freedom Unlimited®, that offers Unlimited Matched Cash Back.
-Use your card for all your purchases and at the end of your first year, Chase will automatically match all the cash back you earned!
-There is no limit to how much you can earn.
-Every dollar in cash back rewards you earn is a dollar Chase will match.
+A good example is the Chase Freedom Unlimited®, that offers an additional 1.5% cash back on everything you buy (on up to $20,000 spent in the first year) - worth up to $300 cash back!
+After your first year or $20,000 spent, enjoy 5% cash back on travel purchased through Chase Travel℠, 3% cash back on drugstore purchases and dining at restaurants, including takeout and eligible delivery service, and unlimited 1.5% cash back on all other purchases.
 On the redemption side of the equation, there is no minimum to redeem for cash back and your cash back rewards do not expire as long as your account is open.
 Plus, this card never charges an annual fee.

 If you want another option to compare to, also check out the Capital One® Savor® Cash Rewards Credit Card.
 While this card does charge an annual fee of $0 intro for the first year and $95 after that, you can qualify for a one-time $300 cash bonus after you spend $3,000 in purchases within the first three months of account opening.
 You also earn an unlimited 4% cash back on dining and entertainment, 2% back at grocery stores, and 1% back on all other purchases.